 Q: What grades does Ben Gamla at Kendall serve?

 A: Ben Gamla at Kendall is a K-8 campus.

 Q: Can you give me some general background information about Ben Gamla?

 A: Ben Gamla was the first Hebrew-English Charter School in the United States.
 The first Ben Gamla opened in Hollywood in 2007.
-There are now schools in Plantation and Miami Beach and two new schools, in Boynton Beach and Kendal are opening for the 2011-2012 school year.
+In addition to Hollywood, there are now schools in Plantation, Boynton Beach, and Kendall.
 The Vision of Ben Gamla is to be a community of learners that honors individual student needs, varied modalities of instruction, and nurtures character traits that help to develop good citizenship.
 The Mission of Ben Gamla Charter School is to provide a safe environment for innovative instructional practices that continuously light the path toward maximum student achievement and personal growth.
 As the first English-Hebrew Charter School in the United States, Ben Gamla Charter integrates Hebrew instruction giving our students a useful tool in our global society.

 Q: Are Ben Gamla teachers certified?

 A: Yes.
 Our teachers and administrators are certified and highly qualified in their subject